 One of the obvious realizations upon re-reading A.J.
-Liebling’s The Sweet Science is that while much has changed in the sport over the last 60 years, other things haven’t at all.
-In Liebling’s time, boxing was much more than the niche spectacle it is today and was instead part of the cultural fabric of North America.
+Liebling’s The Sweet Science is that while much has changed in the sport over the last sixty years, some things haven’t at all.
+In Liebling’s time, boxing was more than the niche spectacle it is today; it was part of the cultural fabric of North America.
 More revealingly, being a champion meant a great deal more then than it does now.
-On the other hand, the golden rule held true in the 1950s as it does in the 21st century: the more appealing the main event, the poorer the undercard.
-Other constants include the desire of aging fighters to keep going past their expiry date, and the challenges faced by managers in rearing young talent.
+On the other hand, the golden rule held true in the 1950s as it does in the 21st century: the more attractive the main event, the poorer the undercard.
+Other constants include the desire of aging warriors to keep going past their expiry date, and the challenges faced by managers in rearing young talent.

 Analogies run rampant in Liebling as every parallel between boxing and other human endeavours comes into view.
 One of the more concise examples: